musaib01/Car-Rental-Project-PF/README.md

 # Car-Rental-Project-PF
-We developed this car rental project as part of our semester project for programming fundamentals.
-This was a simple C++ code that functioned as software capable of carrying out the essential functions needed in a program developed for businesses that provide car rental services.
+This Car Rental Service project was intiated by us as our submission for our Programming Fundamentals Semester Project in the 1st Semester of our degree.
+This was a basic C++ program which worked as a program which was capable of performing the basic tasks required in a software made for companies which offer car rental services.

 # Project Title:
  CAR RENTING SERVICE PROGRAM FOR A CAR DEALERSHIP.